 - Have shown the potential to undertake advanced study and research as evidenced by prior academic performance

-- Have earned a cumulative grade point average of at least 3.0 or equivalent in all courses completed at the masters level.
+- Have earned a cumulative grade point average of at least 3.0 or equivalent in all courses completed at the highest education level reached.
 Students entering from a master's degree program must have earned a cumulative grade point average of at least 3.0 or equivalent in their graduate program

 - All applicants must submit a Graduate Record Examination (GRE) score at the time of the application.
 If a student has a recent GMAT score it may be substituted for the GRE